-- Keeping IT systems and Facility in sync on the disposition of assets?
+- Keeping IT systems and facilities in sync on the disposition of assets

-- Avoiding sending someone hundreds or thousands of miles away to turn on a switch?
+- Sending someone hundreds or thousands of miles away to turn on a switch

-- Maintaining the same levels of security, you do in the data center?
+- Maintaining the same levels of security as a central data center

 Mapping the Edge

 First, you need to take inventory with an automated discovery tool.
 Then leverage it to check on what’s sitting on the network regularly.
 Those regular discovery scans need to be validated against your CMDB and DCIM asset database.

 Once we have an accurate account of the physical and virtual systems, they need to be mapped from each workload to network connections, all the way through the power chain.

 When shared with other groups, this mapping will let us understand the effects of planned and unplanned disruptions down to the level of a workload.
 It will also aid in service management efficiency and alerting security of missing or unauthorized devices and applications on the network.

 By extending your DCIM solution out to edge computing sites, you’ll understand what’s going on with everything at that site.
 You’ll have visibility to chillers, power supplies, servers, network connections, sensors, and other IoT devices down to the application workloads.